Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Our generalized Levenberg--Marquardt method

 where $\rho > 0$ is a parameter explained later, and computes an approximate solution $x \in S_{k, \mu}$ to subproblem~\cref{eq:subproblem}, where

 and $0 < \theta < 1$ is a constant.
 The method to find a solution in $S_{k, \mu}$ is described in the next section.

 When constructing an LM method to achieve small oracle complexity and local quadratic convergence, we face two types of conflicts.
-First, the damping parameter $\mu$ needs to converge to $0$ for local quadratic convergence, while a small $\mu$ increases the cost for the subproblem, hence the oracle complexity. \cref{fig:rosenbrock} shows that an existing LM method that does not make $\mu$ converges to $0$ fails local quadratic convergence.
+First, the damping parameter $\mu$ should converge to $0$ for local quadratic convergence, while a small $\mu$ increases the cost for the subproblem, hence the oracle complexity.
 Second, subproblem~\cref{eq:subproblem} needs to be solved accurately for local quadratic convergence, while solving the subproblem too accurately increases the oracle complexity.
-The damping parameter in \cref{eq:set_mu} and the approximate solution set in \cref{eq:def_Sk} resolve these conflicts and enable the LM method to achieve both small oracle complexity and local quadratic convergence.
-We should note that Eq.~\cref{eq:set_mu} is inspired by the existing choice of $\mu = \rho \norm{c(x_k)}$ for the case where $g$ is an indicator function and $h(\cdot) = \frac{1}{2} \norm{\cdot}^2$ \citep{marumo2020constrained}.
+The damping parameter in \cref{eq:set_mu} and the approximate solution set in \cref{eq:def_Sk} resolve these conflicts and enable us to achieve both small oracle complexity and local quadratic convergence.
+We should note that Eq.~\cref{eq:set_mu} is inspired by the existing choice of $\mu = \rho \norm{c(x_k)}$ for the case where $g$ is an indicator function and $h(\cdot) = \frac{1}{2} \norm{\cdot}^2$ \citep{marumo2023majorization}.

 \cref{alg:proposed_backtracking} employs backtracking to choose the parameter $\rho$ and ensures that the objective function value decreases sufficiently; for $(x_k)_{k \in \N}$ and $(\mu_k)_{k \in \N}$ obtained by \cref{alg:proposed_backtracking}, we have